 As Google’s Penguin update continually evolves, businesses of all sizes are constantly on their toes to prevent getting a Google penalty from one of the Penguin updates.
 The Penguin 2.0 update, which was released on May 23, 2013, affected a lot of websites – roughly 2.3% of web queries, which was the biggest hit since the original Penguin release in April 2012.
 Penguin 2.1 hit impacted ~1% of websites according to Google.
 However, we have noticed a much larger impact than that at roughly 3.1%.

-Reported by all of the major SEO blogs but no comment from Google until a month after the fact.
-Interestingly, the same day of the unreported update Matt Cutts (a Google engineer) sent out a tweet asking for feedback on small websites that are not doing well in Google.
+Hummingbird is a new search algorithm which was implemented by Google, so named because it is intended to be "precise and fast".
+It was reported by all of the major SEO blogs but there was no comment from Google until a month after the fact.
+Interestingly, the same day of the unreported update, Matt Cutts (a Google engineer) sent out a tweet asking for feedback on small websites that are not doing well in Google.
 Sure enough, we're seeing that small websites were impacted negatively.
-This update likely went after websites that had thin content, little traffic, but great designs, and ranked well for specific phrases.
-The way out of this penalty is to add good content to your website.

 Users often turn to Google to answer a quick question, but research suggests that up to 10% of users’ daily information needs involve learning about a broad topic.
 That’s why today Google introduced new search results to help users find in-depth articles.